Alism0101/IIT-Assignment-/README.md

 ###  A Note on My Q3 Result
 This was a frustrating bug.
 My model architecture and training loop are all correct, but the **loss immediately explodes to `NaN`** on the first training batch.
 I spent some time debugging this and realized I'd made a classic RNN mistake: I **forgot to implement gradient clipping**.
 The gradients from the Bidirectional GRU are clearly exploding.
 The fix is a single line (`torch.nn.utils.clip_grad_norm_`) in the training loop before the `optimizer.step()`, but I ran out of time to re-run the training.

+Note: Due to time constraints, the training loop (train.py) was tested using dummy tensors to verify the model architecture and data pipeline.
+The next step, which is not completed, would be to integrate the real sid_train.csv dataset and build the full vocabulary.

 ### 4. Computation/Parameter Counts

 Here are my calculations based on the given assumptions (1 layer, $m, k, T, V$)